TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 - !TODO!
 Describe chosen way to extend LZC to continuous signal
 - The assumptions about the data made by the method used to calculate DE are important.
 To calculate DE, this experiment uses the Bayesian Blocks method from the `astropy.stats` pip package.
-This binning method by (Scargle et al. 2013) finds an optimal segmentation of one‑dimensional data by maximizing a fitness function under a Poisson (event) or density model rather than partitioning each feature’s range into uniform bins.
+This binning method by (Scargle et al.; 2013) finds an optimal segmentation of one‑dimensional data by maximizing a fitness function under a Poisson (event) or density model rather than partitioning each feature’s range into uniform bins.
 This yields non‑uniform bin widths that adapt to local data density by creating edges where the statistical properties change, yielding finer resolution in regions of high statistical property fluctuation and coarser bins elsewhere.
 An adaptive histogram approach such as this better captures multimodal structure by placing narrow bins around abrupt changes in density and wider bins elsewhere.
 This prevents the smoothing over of sharp, localized peaks that uniform binning introduces.